Olympic Free Weights, Standard Free Weights, Kettlebells

 These are by far the most popular for home use.
 In the UK the diameter of the weight training bar and the hole in the disc is one inch (25.4mm).
 However there are one or two stores that sell the 30mm European weight training bars and discs.
 Keep in mind once you have bought that size you will only be able to get additional weight training discs from those stores, considerably limiting your ability to shop around or buy locally.
 Standard weight discs come in the following sizes 1.25kg, 2.5kg, 5kg, 7.5kg, 10kg, 15kg, 20kg & 25kg.
 They are perfect for the beginner and intermediate weight trainer as most barbell bars will take up to 120-130kg.
 If you think you will be lifting more than that then look at buying Olympic weights and bars.

 With a two inch (50.8mm) diameter bar and disc hole these weight training bars and discs are bigger than their standard counter parts.
-They are designed for the experienced and serious weight trainers.
+Designed for the experienced and serious weight trainers.
 Olympic barbells start with a 250kg weight capacity and go up to 750kg.
 The Olympic discs have a starting weight of 1.25kg and then go up in similar

-Both Standard and Olympic weight training bars and discs can be purchased in specific weights sets.
-Buying this way can be cheaper in the first instance but you may be buying weight discs that may be either too small or too large and that you don't particularly want.
+Both Standard and Olympic weight training bars and discs are avaliable in specific weights sets.
+Buying this way can be cheaper in the first instance but you may be buying weight discs that may be either too small or too large.
+You don't particularly want.

 Weight Training Discs Explained